Yangon, Myanmar

 If you are thinking about moving to Yangon, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Yangon, can vary greatly depending on the location and type of property.
 In general, the cost of housing in the city center tends to be higher, with apartments and condominiums ranging from affordable to luxurious.
 On average, a one-bedroom apartment in the city center may cost around $500 to $800 per month, while a similar apartment outside the city center may be priced around $300 to $500 per month.
-However, these prices can fluctuate based on factors such as proximity to amenities, the age and condition of the building, and the overall demand for housing in the area," wrote a member in Yangon.
+However, these prices can fluctuate based on factors such as proximity to amenities, the age and condition of the building, and the overall demand for housing in the area," explained one expat living in Yangon, Myanmar.

 How do I meet people in Yangon?